TiesBos/EquiTrends/README.md

     coefficient,
-  - `reject_null_hypothesis`: A logical value indicating whether the null hypothesis of negligible pre-trend differences can be rejected at the specified significance level `alpha`,
+  - `reject_null_hypothesis`: A logical value indicating whether the null hypothesis of negligible pre-trend differences can be rejected at the specified significance level,
 - If `equiv_threshold_specified = FALSE`, then additionally:
   - `minimum_equiv_threshold`: The minimum equivalence threshold for which the null hypothesis of negligible pre-trend differences can be